 - Step 2, Group the “design opportunities, challenges, and Wow-Factors” cards, based on the topic or at least the features groups. then start to share them group by group with your team members.

-- Step 4, Now you will let your team members introduce their ideas to the rest of the team and then they will post-it on the wall. later the team members will use the voting-dots to define which idea is better.
+- Step 4, Now you will let your team members introduce their ideas to the rest of the team, and then they will post-it on the wall.
+Later the team members will use the voting-dots to define which approach is better.

 What about IA?